cliftonm/airity/README.md

 This Project is in its Infancy
 --
-The current form of this repository is intended to explore re-creating a website (http://needsandgifts.herokuapp.com/) that I developed in straight Ruby, HTML, and CSS.
+The current form of this repository is intended to explore re-creating a website (http://needsandgifts.herokuapp.com/) that we developed in straight Ruby, HTML, and CSS.
 This is a good exercise for the core implementation of the DSL, but it means that at the moment, the DSL code and the website specific code is a bit entangled.
 Eventually the DSL code will become a gem.

 A Word About DSL's
 --